There are three separate environments that must be considered when testing AUTs:

 SQUISH_USE_SWT– This is read in the AUT's environment by the Squish hooking code for Java SWT-based AUTs.
 This can be set to

 1on macOS systems being used to test Java SWT AUTs.
 Not needed for any recent Eclipse/RCP based application, which have the for SWT required -XstartOnFirstThread option in their

 SQUISH_USER_SETTINGS_DIR– This is read in the AUT's environment by the Squish hooking code, by squishrunner, and by squishserver.
 If set, Squish will use this directory to load and store its user settings, instead of the default location.
 On Windows, this is

 %APPDATA%\froglogic\Squish, and on Unix-like systems (Linux, macOS, etc.), it is

 SQUISH_WRAPPER_PATH– This is read by the squishserver.
 If set, in addition to searching all the paths in the AUT Paths list, Squish will also search all the paths listed in this variable when trying to locate a wrapper library.
-(For more about the AUT Path see AUT Paths and Mapped AUTs.)
+For more information about the AUT Path, see AUT Paths and Mapped AUTs.

 Test scripts can access environment variables using the scripting-language-specific technique.
 For example, in Python, we can use

 var home = OS.getenv("HOME");.
 Test scripts can also access the AUT's environment by retrieving an

 ApplicationContext object and using the String applicationContext.environmentVariable(name) function; see Application Context.

 Squish also supports other environment variables, but unlike those shown above—which must be set before Squish is run (for example, by using a shell script or batch file to set them and then to run the Squish IDE)—the other environment variables can be set inside Squish using the Test Suite Settings view's Environment section; see Setting Environment Variables for the AUT for more details.